-- It is owned by a Chinese company, a country which is the bottom of the barrel in terms of press freedom?
+- It is owned by a Chinese company, a country at the bottom of the barrel in terms of press freedom?

-- If IDG distributes highly suspect information through media entities like ComputerWorldUK and CIO, etc…then how dedicated are they to publishing truthful information.
+- If IDG distributes highly suspect information through media entities like ComputerWorldUK and CIO, how dedicated are they to publishing truthful information?

 IT media essentially relies on the fact that people are generally not aware of how the system works.
-But the more one analyzes the system of IT media, the more it becomes apparent that the entities are tricking their readers.
-It takes a while to figure out what is going on, but once you do, articles from most of the IT media entities follow predictable patterns.
-One thing is obvious — the IT media entities do not care either what is true, or in contesting any of the ideas and information presented by the largest entities in IT.
+The more one analyzes IT media’s system, the more it becomes apparent that the entities are tricking their readers.
+It takes a while to figure out what is going on, but articles from most IT media entities follow predictable patterns once you do.
+Obviously, the IT media entities do not care about what is true or contesting any of the IT’s ideas and information presented by the largest entities.

 Why Our Esteem for IT Media Keeps Dropping

-Its very much about copy and paste, and get paid.
+It’s very much about copy and paste and gets paid.